NoroffFEU/FED1-PE1-RosarioBA/README.md

 - As the owner, I want a validated login form that allows me to request and save a token to my browser by entering my email and password.
 - As the owner, I want a validated register form that allows me to create a new account by entering my name, email, and password.
 - As the owner, I want a create post page that allows me to create new blog posts by entering the title, body content, and image URL.

+## 🚀 Getting Started
+To get started with the project, follow these steps:
+1. Clone the repository: `git clone https://github.com/NoroffFEU/FED1-PE1-RosarioBA.git`
+2. Install the dependencies: `npm install`
+3. Run the development server: `npm start`

 ## 🛠️ Built With
 - HTML5